sharma-n/global_optimization/README.md

 ```

 ## Acknowledgements
-The theoretical details for the algorithms have been taken from the course [Surrogate and Metaheuristic Global Optimization](https://ivle.nus.edu.sg/V1/lms/public/view_moduleoutline.aspx?CourseID=1D86508F-95B6-4BD2-AC09-6A895C581EBF&ClickFrom=StuViewBtn) offered in [NUS](http://www.nus.edu.sg), taught by [Prof. Christine Shoemaker](https://www.eng.nus.edu.sg/isem/staff/christine-a-shoemaker/).
+The theoretical details for a lot of the algorithms have been taken from the course [Surrogate and Metaheuristic Global Optimization](https://ivle.nus.edu.sg/V1/lms/public/view_moduleoutline.aspx?CourseID=1D86508F-95B6-4BD2-AC09-6A895C581EBF&ClickFrom=StuViewBtn) offered in [NUS](http://www.nus.edu.sg), taught by [Prof. Christine Shoemaker](https://www.eng.nus.edu.sg/isem/staff/christine-a-shoemaker/).
 Prof. Shoemaker's team is also responsible for the development of the `pySOT` package.